Refined floor diagrams from higher genera and lambda classes: Comparison with log invariants

 \section{Comparison with log invariants}

-Let $\Delta$ be a $h$-transverse balanced collection of vectors in $\Z^2$ of the form $\Delta^{\PP^2}_d$ or $\Delta^{\F_k}_{h,d}$, and let $n$ be a nonnegative integer such that $g_{\Delta,n} \geqslant 0$.
-In Section \ref{section_relative_gw}, we defined Gromov-Witten invariants $N^{\Delta,n}_{g,\rel}$ of $X_\Delta$ relative to the smooth divisor $D_b \cup D_t$ given by the disjoint union of the two ``horizontal" toric divisors.
+Let $\Delta$ be a $h$-transverse balanced collection of vectors in $\Z^2$ of the form $\Delta^{\PP^2}_d$ or $\Delta^{\F_k}_{h,d}$, and let $n$ be a nonnegative integer such that $g_{\Delta,n} \geq 0$.
+In \S \ref{section_relative_gw}, we defined Gromov-Witten invariants $N^{\Delta,n}_{g,\rel}$ of $X_\Delta$ relative to the smooth divisor $D_b \cup D_t$ given by the disjoint union of the two ``horizontal" toric divisors.
 The main result of the present paper, Theorem \ref{main_thm_precise}, expresses these relative Gromov-Witten invariants in terms of refined counts of floor diagrams.

-In Section 2.2 of \cite{MR3904449}, we defined log Gromov-Witten invariants\footnote{In \cite{MR3904449}, the notation used is $N_g^{\Delta,n}$.
-Here, we use the notation $N_{g, \loga}^{\Delta,n}$ in order to make clear that they are log invariants, distinct from the relative invariants considered in the present paper.} $N_{g,\loga}^{\Delta, n}$ of $X_{\Delta}$ relative to the singular divisor given by the union of the toric divisors of $X_{\Delta}$.
+In \S 2.2 of \cite{MR3904449}, we defined log Gromov-Witten invariants\footnote{In \cite{MR3904449}, the notation used is $N_g^{\Delta,n}$.
+Here, we use the notation $N_{g, \loga}^{\Delta,n}$ in order to make clear that they are log invariants, a priori distinct from the relative invariants considered in the present paper.} $N_{g,\loga}^{\Delta, n}$ of $X_{\Delta}$ relative to the singular divisor given by the union of the toric divisors of $X_{\Delta}$.
 The difference between $N^{\Delta,n}_{g,\rel}$ and $N_{g,\loga}^{\Delta, n}$ is that in the definition of $N^{\Delta,n}_{g,\rel}$, there is no condition involving the non-horizontal toric divisors.
 In particular, relative stable maps contributing to $N^{\Delta,n}_{g,\rel}$ can have components falling into a non-horizontal toric divisor, whereas such map needs to come with a non-trivial log structure in order to contribute to $N_{g,\loga}^{\Delta, n}$.

 The main result of \cite{MR3904449} expresses the log Gromov-Witten invariants $N_{g,\loga}^{\Delta, n}$ in terms of refined counts of tropical curves.
 Going back to the original correspondence obtained by Brugallé and Mikhalkin \cite{MR2500574} between foor diagrams and ``vertically stretched" tropical curves, we obtain an explicit correspondence between $N^{\Delta,n}_{g,\rel}$ and $N_{g,\loga}^{\Delta, n}$.
-Recall that we denote by $h$ the height of $\Delta$, see Section \ref{section_h_transverse}.